Gkcloud5/Better-future/Learning/Network/01-Fundamentals/02/VLSM.md

 ##### Supernetting:
 * In supernetting, multiple contiguous networks are combined into a single large network know as a supernet.
+* Supernetting advertises many routes in one summarized advertisement or routing entry, instead of individually. this routing entry encompasses all the network in the supernet, and provides route updates very efficiently.
 *